athul-7735/green-global-initiative/README.md

 	Do not speak over someone when they are expressing a point, everyone has an equal voice.
 	No blame culture.
 	Do not be afraid to ask for help, we are all learning.
-	No invisble work.
+	No invisible work.
 	Ask questions to make sure you understand the task given to you.
 	Try have some fun, team work makes the dream work.
-	Use Agile methodoligies in the project at all times.
+	Use Agile methodologies in the project at all times.

 # Meetings

 ##
-	Stand-ups will occur on Every <<day/time>> during class and <<day/time>> using Automated bot.
+	Stand-ups will occur on Every Monday to Wednesday from 9.30am to 11.30am during class and Monday to wedneeday from 3pm to 4pm using Automated bot.
 Two per week.
-	The order that people give their updates will be << >>.
+	The order that people give their updates will be from High to low priorities.
 	Updates will be in the form: What I've done, Impediments, What I plan to do.
-	Sprint planning will occur at <<date/time>> every week.
+	Sprint planning will occur on Monday every week.
-	Please add and update items within <<issue management tool>> a prior to the sprint planning session.
+	Please add and update items within JIRA a prior to the sprint planning session.
-	Sprint retro will at the end of our sprint on <<Date/Time>> (timebox retro for 15 minutes, to be organised by the scrum master).
+	Sprint Retro will be held at the end of our sprint on Wednesday, once the sprint is completed. (timebox retro for 15 minutes, to be organised by the scrum master).
 	The order that people present their sprint retro updates will be based on The Team 1 list in the Assign_BSc_DevOps_2022.pdf file on blackboard of those present at the meeting.
 	Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
 The Scrum Master is rotated per team member every week.
-	Backlog refinement will happen on <<date/time>> during our sprint.
+	Backlog refinement will happen on every Monday during our sprint.
-	Task estimation will be done using << >>.
+	Task estimation will be done using "Poker Planning".
 	Come prepared to meetings.
 	Be on time for Stand Ups and meetings.
 	Mobile phones on silent.